Jon Moxley: Feud with Kenny Omega and AEW World Champion (2019–2021)

-Moxley faced Jericho for the AEW World Championship at Revolution on February 29, where he won the championship, becoming the first person to hold titles in AEW and NJPW simultaneously.
-Moxley made his first defense of the championship on the April 15 episode of Dynamite, defeating Jake Hager in an Empty Arena No Holds Barred match.
-Moxley then made further successful title defenses against Mr. Brodie Lee at Double or Nothing on May 23, Brian Cage at Fight for the Fallen on July 15, and Darby Allin on the August 5 episode of Dynamite.
-Moxley then moved onto a feud with MJF, who began a Presidential-style campaign against Moxley's championship reign and decreed that fans deserved a better champion.
-The two faced at All Out on September 5, where Moxley emerged victorious.
+After Full Gear, Moxley indicated his intentions to challenge for the AEW World Championship.
+Moxley faced Chris Jericho for the championship at Revolution on February 29, where he won the title, becoming the first person to hold titles in AEW and NJPW simultaneously.
+Moxley defended the title against Mr. Brodie Lee at Double or Nothing on May 23, Brian Cage at Fight for the Fallen on July 15, and MJF at All Out on September 5.

 Later that month, Moxley began a rivalry with Eddie Kingston.
-He defended the championship against Kingston on the September 23 episode of Dynamite, which he won by making Kingston pass out to a chokehold.
-After retaining the championship against Lance Archer on the October 14 episode of Dynamite, Moxley was attacked by Kingston, who protested that Moxley had never made him submit.
-At Full Gear on November 7, Moxley defeated Kingston in an "I quit" match to retain the championship.
-Following this, Moxley rekindled his feud with Kenny Omega.
-At Winter Is Coming on December 2, Moxley lost the championship to Omega, thus ending his record-setting reign at 277 days, and giving Moxley his first singles loss in AEW.
-After taking an absence, Moxley returned at the New Year's Smash event on January 6, 2021, but he was attacked by Omega and his allies The Good Brothers (Karl Anderson and Doc Gallows).
+He defended the championship against Kingston on the September 23 episode of Dynamite, and at Full Gear on November 7, where Moxley defeated Kingston in an "I quit" match to retain the championship.
+Following this, Moxley rekindled his feud with Kenny Omega, losing the title at Winter Is Coming on December 2, thus ending his record-setting reign at 277 days, and giving Moxley his first singles loss in AEW.
 Moxley challenged Omega for the championship at Revolution on March 7, in an Exploding Barbed Wire Deathmatch, but lost.

-After losing to Omega, Moxley began an alliance with his erstwhile rival Eddie Kingston, who came to Moxley's rescue after the match at Revolution.
-Over the following weeks, Moxley and Kingston would continue to feud with Omega and his allies, particularly focusing on Omega's friends The Young Bucks (Matt Jackson and Nick Jackson).
-At the Double or Nothing event in May, Moxley and Kingston challenged The Young Bucks for the AEW World Tag Team Championship, but they were defeated.